 Square footage: New-homes tend to be more spacious than existing ones at a median size of 2,467 square feet.
 As such, when you take the average cost of a new build, it breaks down nationally to about $103 per square foot, which is actually lower than the cost of existing homes.

 Finishes: With an existing home you inherit all the features and finishes, even if you don’t want them.
 That may mean you need to budget in some renovations if you’d like to redo anything.
 With a new home, you’ll be able to choose all the features and finishes yourself and have it set in the price from the get-go.

 Maintenance: Older homes tend to require more maintenance.
 The cost of upkeep can be pricey too, depending on what needs to be done.
-For example, the average furnace tends to last about 20 years.
-When it needs replacement, expect to pay about $4,000.
+For example, the average furnace installation tends to last about 20 years.
+So, if you are at that 20-year mark you may need to think about a furnace repair.
+When you need furnace repair, expect to pay about $4,000.
 Not to mention, that shingled roof will likely need replacement or a shingle repair after about 25 years at a cost of at least $5,000.
 On the other hand, newer homes tend to need less maintenance because all of the major appliances are brand new and under warranty.